Can I trademark a Road Sign?

 This information was provided by our founding attorney, Xavier Morales, Esq.

 If you desire to trademark a road sign, you should contact our associates today for a thorough trademark check, as many road signs are already trademarked.
+Our team can provide an expert opinion on the likelihood of securing a trademark and navigating the intricate balance between public and intellectual property rights.

-The Process for Trademarking a Color
+The Process for Trademarking a Road Sign

 Xavier Morales, Esq.